Dorothy Dandridge Dies at Age 42 & Endures Endless Tragedy in Her Last Years. But She Continues to Inspire Us. From 1958, it's Tamango.

 Dottie picked herself up, and tried for another career comeback.
 As Dorothy assessed her financial situation in her autobiography [ aff. link],

 “It was only a million bucks, I told myself, so go get another.”

-It’s possible Dorothy’s final try at a career comeback would have succeeded, but we’ll never know.
+It’s possible Dorothy Dandridge’s final try at a career comeback would have succeeded.
+But we’ll never know.

-Though her death would initially be reported as the result of an embolism in her right foot, brought on by a sprained ankle Dorothy sustained just days before her passing, the LA County Chief Medical Examiner concluded in November of 1965 that the cause of death was an overdose of Tofranil, a drug used to treat psychiatric depression.
+Initially it was reported that Dorothy’s death was caused by an embolism in her right foot, the result of a sprained ankle Dorothy sustained just days before her passing.
+But in November 1965, the LA County Chief Medical Examiner concluded that the cause of death was an overdose of Tofranil, a drug used to treat psychiatric depression.

-An independent team of psychiatrists led an investigation into whether the overdose was suicide or accidental, questioning Dottie’s friends and family about her emotional health in the days before her death.
-The results concluded that the overdose was a “probable accident.”
+An independent team of psychiatrists led an investigation into whether the overdose was suicide or accidental.
+The team questioned Dottie’s friends and family about her emotional health in the days before her death, and concluded that the overdose was a “probable accident.”

-Despite the fact that Dorothy left a handwritten note with manager Earl Mills entitled “To Whomever Discovers Me After Death—Important,” with instructions for what do with Dorothy’s body and money in the case of her death, Mills would insist that Dorothy had too much to look forward to at this time of her promising comeback for her death to have been a suicide.
-On the day of her death, Dorothy had been preparing for her latest series of nightclub bookings, which Mills insisted she was enthusiastic about.
+Despite the fact that Dorothy left a handwritten note with her manager Earl Mills, entitled “To Whomever Discovers Me After Death—Important,” with instructions for what do with Dorothy’s body and money in the case of her death, Mills maintained that Dorothy’s death was not a suicide.
+Earl Mills believed Dorothy had too much to look forward to with her promising comeback: on the day of her death, Dorothy had been preparing for her latest series of nightclub bookings, which Mills insisted she was enthusiastic about.

 But Dorothy’s good friend Geri Nicholas Branton was confident that Dorothy’s death was a suicide: